Who can apply and what land is eligible

 - a licensor.

-3.1.1 What land you can enter into the scheme
+3.1.1 What land can be entered into the scheme

-- The land must be woodland.
+Land must meet the definition of woodland.
 Woodland is defined as an area of land that:

 - is at least 0.5 hectares

-- has a minimum width of 20 metres
+- has an average width of at least 20 metres

 3.1.2 Ineligible land